×

 Elbow Bursitis

-In this article we provide everything you need to know about elbow bursitis and the most effective ways to treat the condition.
+In this article, you will find out everything you need to know about elbow bursitis and the most effective ways to treat it, including an advanced treatment called Prolotherapy.

-Infection usually causes Olecranon Bursitis, hard blow, overuse, or elbow smashing across a hard surface.
-When the bursa is exposed to an injury or trauma, it can release inflammatory mediators in the body; the inflamed bursa also has a higher chance of recurrence.
+Infection usually causes elbow (Olecranon) Bursitis.
+Additionally, hard blow, overuse, or elbow bone smashing across a hard surface also causes elbow bursitis.
+When the bursal sac is exposed to an injury or trauma, swelling can occur and swollen bursa can release inflammatory mediators in the body; the bursa that is inflamed also has a higher chance of recurrence.

-The medical conditions and lifestyle choices that may increase the risk of Olecranon Bursitis include rheumatoid arthritis, Gout, Diabetes, Alcohol Use, HIV, and Psoriatic Arthritis.
-The infectious causes for elbow bursitis usually spread through a transcutaneous route, rather than being spread by blood Moreover the infected bursa are secondary to trauma to the skin surface, through which the pathogen gets inoculated.
-(4)
+Moreover, the certain medical conditions and lifestyle choices that may increase the risk of Olecranon Bursitis include rheumatoid arthritis, Gout, Diabetes, Alcohol Use, HIV, and Psoriatic Arthritis.

-The common symptoms associated with Olecranon Bursitis include elbow pain radiating to the back of the elbow, pain radiation to the tip of the elbow, limited range of motion due to joint pain, and increasing swelling over the period of time.
-The appearance of the bursa in the elbow joint is usually golf-shaped due to the accumulated fluid.
-In the case of septic bursitis, the individual may experience redness and tenderness over the ligaments and affected bursa.
-Systemic spread of the infection may also lead to fever.
+The common symptoms associated with elbow (Olecranon) Bursitis include elbow joint pain radiating to the back of the elbow, pain radiation to the tip of the elbow, limited range of motion due to joint pain, and increasing inflammation over the period of time.
+The appearance of the bursa in the elbow joints is like a golf ball due to the accumulated synovial fluid.
+In the case of septic elbow bursitis, the individual may experience redness and tenderness over the ligaments and affected bursa.
+Systemic spread of the infection as a result of the infected bursa may also lead to fever.
 (5) (6)

 A diagram of olecranon bursitis

-The health professionals and experts belonging to the specialty of orthopaedics may diagnose the Olecranon Bursitis by conducting a detailed medical history and physical examination.
-The differentiation between infection and non-infectious forms of Bursitis may be made using imaging modalities like X-rays or blood tests.
+The healthcare professionals and experts specializing in orthopedics may diagnose the Olecranon Bursitis by conducting a detailed medical history and physical examination.
+The differentiation between infection and noninfectious forms of Bursitis may be made using imaging modalities like X-rays or blood tests.
 However, the gold standard for Olecranon Bursitis includes Bursal Analysis and Aspiration studies.
 This is particularly important for septal Bursitis.
-When the fluid is extracted from the bursa, it is sent to the lab to rule out the risk of infection.
-This is done by conducting gram stain cultures, cell counts, sensitivity tests, and crystal examinations.
+When the fluid is extracted from the bursal swelling, the fluid sample is sent to the lab to rule out the risk of infection.
+This is done by conducting gram stain cultures, cell counts, sensitivity tests, crystal examinations, and other tests.
 (7)

 Treatment Options for Olecranon Bursitis